humanitycodes/www/coursework/lessons/slides/rails-regex-format-validations.md

 I would say it's nearly impossible to _master_ regular expressions.
 They can get pretty complex!
 And you know what?
 You shouldn't have to.
 Why learn a super obscure feature of regex that you might never even use?

 Instead, the best strategy is to just Google stuff when your regex skills fail you.
-The trick here is you always want to prepend your searches with the name of the language you're using, then "regex".
+The trick here is you always want to start your searches with the name of the language you're using, then "regex".
 So for example, if I wanted to find the regex for German letters with an umlaut (letters with two dots above it like `ä`, `ö`, and `ü`), I might search for [`ruby regex umlaut letters`](https://www.google.com/search?q=ruby+regex+umlaut+letters).

 Besides Google though, there are two other resources I find _immensely_ useful in the situations where I need to construct some more complicated regex: